-The performance data and progress reported below reflects the vast majority of our global business operations.
-As our data collection capabilities continue to improve, we’ll gain a more complete picture of our environmental performance.
-We will update our progress as we march closer to our goals.
+The performance data and progress reported below reflects the vast majority of our global business operations, based on data available to date.
+We will update our progress as we fill minor data gaps and march closer toward our goals.

 View detailed performance data on our Performance Summary page.

-|Sell more sustainable products and services.||Continue to improve sourcing, identification and promotion of greener products to customers.||In 2012, Staples had approximately $2.51 billion in sales of eco-conscious products, globally, which represents about 11% of total sales.|
+|Sell more sustainable products and services.||Continue to improve sourcing, identification and promotion of greener products to customers.||In 2014, Staples had more than $5.4 billion in sales of products with one or more environmental features, globally.|

-|Offer customers easy recycling solutions.||By 2020, recycle 100 million ink and toner cartridges each year across all operations.||Globally, we collected more than 76.5 million ink and toner cartridges in 2012, an increase of 7% from 2011.|
+|Offer customers easy recycling solutions.||By 2020, recycle 100 million ink and toner cartridges each year across all operations.||Globally, we collected approximately 62.6 million ink and toner cartridges in 2014, a decrease of approximately 10% from 2013.|

-|By 2020, recycle 40 million pounds of eWaste each year globally.||Globally, we collected nearly 19.4 million pounds of eWaste in 2012, a decrease of 9.7% from 2011.|
+|By 2020, recycle 40 million pounds of eWaste each year globally.||Globally, we collected approximately 26.5 million pounds of eWaste in 2014, an increase of 20% from 2013.|

-|Eliminate operational waste.||Reduce waste to landfill by 25% globally before 2020 from a 2010 baseline.||Globally, we sent 34,020 tons of waste to the landfill in 2012, a less than 1% increase from 2011 (33,820 tons) and a 10% decrease from 2010 (37,810 tons).|
+|Eliminate operational waste.||Reduce waste to landfill by 25% globally before 2020 from a 2010 baseline.||Globally, we sent approximately 33,280 tons of waste to the landfill in 2014, a 12% decrease from our 2010 baseline.|

-|Maximize energy efficiency & use of renewable energy.||Reduce the electrical intensity of our global operations by 25% before 2020 from a 2010 baseline.||In 2012, global electrical intensity (11.34 kWh/ft2) increased slightly from 2011 (11.28 kWh/ft2) but still showed a decrease from our 2010 global electrical intensity (11.56 kWh/ft2).|
+|Maximize energy efficiency & use of renewable energy.||Reduce the electrical intensity of our global operations by 25% before 2020 from a 2010 baseline.||Our global electricity intensity in 2014 was 11.01 kWh/ft2, a 4.3% decrease from our 2010 baseline.|

-|Ensure that 50% of our active locations in the United States achieve ENERGY STAR® certification by 2020.||At the end of 2012, 29% (or 513) of our active U.S. facilities were designated as ENERGY STAR® certified.
-This represents an increase from 16% at the end of 2011.|
+|Ensure that 50% of our active locations in the United States achieve ENERGY STAR® certification by 2020.||At the end of 2014, 41% (or 645) of our active U.S. facilities were designated as ENERGY STAR® certified.
+This represents an increase of 8 percentage points from 2013.|